fmbot-discord/docs/docs/commands/index.md

 ### .fmlogin

 .fmlogin is a new and easy way of logging in.
-This command is more error-proof and allows for new commands that interact with your last.fm profile.
+This command is more error-proof and allows for new commands that interact with your Last.fm profile.

 !!! note "Examples"
     `.fmlogin`

-!!! info ""
-    If you're using the develop (public test) version of the bot, your login will not work in the main bot.
-This also applies the other way around.